AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

    ![](assets/two-1.png)

    The first thing required is to select the list of Activity Types that you plan to build rules on.
-There is no hard number of activity types required, but we also recommend that you don’t overload your touchpoints and dilute the importance of significant milestones.
+There is no hard number of activity types required, but we also recommend that you don't overload your touchpoints and dilute the importance of significant milestones.
 With that said, you may not need more than 5 activity types to track the relevant engagements.

-1. Click the drop-down menu under Select Activities Types to begin choosing the various types.
+1. Click the drop-down menu under [!UICONTROL Select Activities Types] to begin choosing the various types.

    ![](assets/three-1.png)

-1. Once all the activities you need are selected, you will also see them populated in your Selected Activities List as well as under Define Rules.
+1. Once all the activities you need are selected, you will also see them populated in your [!UICONTROL Selected Activities List] as well as under [!UICONTROL Define Rules].

    ![](assets/four-1.png)

-1. For each Activity Type, you’ll need to define one or more rules that determine which records are eligible for touchpoints.
-For our example, we will add a rule for the “Change Score” activity type so that the system will create a touchpoint when a Marketo Person reaches a score of 90 or greater.
+1. For each Activity Type, you'll need to define one or more rules that determine which records are eligible for touchpoints.
+For our example, we will add a rule for the "Change Score" activity type so that the system will create a touchpoint when a Marketo Person reaches a score of 90 or greater.

-1. First, depending on the Activity Type, you may need to set up a Marketo Measure Campaign Name that can be used later on for channel mapping.
-Marketo Measure Campaign Names can be re-used across multiple rules.
+1. First, depending on the Activity Type, you may need to set up a [!DNL Marketo Measure] Campaign Name that can be used later on for channel mapping. [!DNL Marketo Measure] Campaign Names can be re-used across multiple rules.
 This helps have broader names that can be used in a single channel rule.
 Not all Activity Types contain a Marketo Program, hence the need for a name as this first step.

-   Here’s an example of what that extra step would look like:
+   Here's an example of what that extra step would look like:

    ![](assets/five-1.png)

-1. In our “Change Score” example, we don’t need to enter a Campaign Name since we can pull that information from the Marketo Program.
+1. In our "Change Score" example, we don't need to enter a Campaign Name since we can pull that information from the Marketo Program.
 Now you can create the rule expression.
-Following our example, we want to select the field “New Value” with an operator of “is greater than” with a value of 90.
+Following our example, we want to select the field "[!UICONTROL New Value]" with an operator of "[!UICONTROL is greater than]" with a value of 90.

-   You can expand on the rules and add additional filters or criteria by adding “and” or “or” statements to narrow down the results.
+   You can expand on the rules and add additional filters or criteria by adding "and" or "or" statements to narrow down the results.

    ![](assets/six-1.png)

    ![](assets/seven-1.png)

 1. Lastly, choose what we should use as the Touchpoint Date.
 All available date or date/time fields will appear here from Marketo.
-Unless you have custom date fields, you will see “Activity Date.”
+Unless you have custom date fields, you will see "[!UICONTROL Activity Date]."

    ![](assets/eight-1.png)

-1. Be sure to click **Save As Draft** along the way so that you don’t lose your changes.
+1. Be sure to click **[!UICONTROL Save As Draft]** along the way so that you don't lose your changes.

    ![](assets/nine-1.png)

-1. Navigate to the **Attribute Mapping** tab.
+1. Navigate to the **[!UICONTROL Attribute Mapping]** tab.

    ![](assets/ten-1.png)

-1. For each Activity Types that you selected, you have the option of mapping additional Marketo attributes to Touchpoint fields so that you can view and report off those values in Marketo Measure Discover or in the CRM.
+1. For each Activity Types that you selected, you have the option of mapping additional Marketo attributes to Touchpoint fields so that you can view and report off those values in [!DNL Marketo Measure Discover] or in the CRM.

    Many of the fields have automatically been mapped and cannot be changed in order to be consistent with our other integrations.
 Reference the Field Mappings section below to find those values.
 For some activity types, Marketo includes attributes for a landing page, or referrer page, or browser that you can optionally map to a Touchpoint field.
-In the example below, we’ve made some additional suggestions that can be removed.
+In the example below, we've made some additional suggestions that can be removed.

 1. Select the Buyer Touchpoint field from the left column that you'd like to map to.
 Then, choose the Marketo Attribute that you want to populate in the Buyer Touchpoint field.
-Remember that these are optional, additional mapping on top of those that Marketo Measure has already established.
+Remember that these are optional, additional mapping on top of those that [!DNL Marketo Measure] has already established.

    Mappable Fields: